sudip-mondal-2002/personal-blog/_posts/2022-12-01-kubernetes.md

 In that case install kubectl.
 To get broader knowledge about how to use them, please head over to their respective websites.

 ## Components of Kubernetes:
 There are certain concepts that you should know about kubernetes.
+I'm talking about a few but there are a lot more than those:
   - Pod: Pods are the smallest, most basic deployable objects in Kubernetes.
 A Pod represents a single instance of a running process in your cluster.
 Pods contain one or more linux containers, such as Docker containers.
 When a Pod runs multiple containers, the containers are managed as a single entity and share the Pod's resources.
   - Deployment: A Kubernetes Deployment tells Kubernetes how to create or modify instances of the pods that hold a containerized application.
 Deployments can help to efficiently scale the number of replica pods, enable the rollout of updated code in a controlled manner, or roll back to an earlier deployment version if necessary.
   - Replicaset: A ReplicaSet (RS) is a Kubernetes object used to maintain a stable set of replicated pods running within a cluster at any given time.
 A Kubernetes pod is a cluster deployment unit that typically contains one or more containers.
 Pods (and, by extension, containers) are, nevertheless, short-lived entities.